Raymond Atteveld

-Raymond Atteveld (born 8 September 1966) is a Dutch professional football manager and former player who is the assistant coach of Ukrainian Premier League club Zorya Luhansk.
+Raymond Atteveld (born 8 September 1966) is a Dutch professional football manager.
+He works as director of football development for the Kazakhstan Football Federation.

 Playing career

-Club

 Atteveld played for Haarlem before moving to England to join Everton.

 He made his debut for Everton on 2 December 1989 against Coventry City, in a 2–0 home win.
 During his career at Everton, he made 41 league appearances from the outset and a further 10 as a substitute, scoring only one goal.
 Atteveld is one of seven Dutchmen to have played for Everton, the others being Andy van der Meyde, Sander Westerveld, Johnny Heitinga, Royston Drenthe, Davy Klaassen and Maarten Stekelenburg.

 Atteveld was one of the first foreigners to get a regular first-team place in the Everton squad although he struggled to make a name of himself in the English game.
 Atteveld is remembered by Evertonians for stripping during an end of season lap of honour and throwing his kit into the crowd.

 He joined West Ham United on loan, and became the first Dutch player in the club's history when he made played his only league game for the club on 22 February 1992, a 2–1 defeat at Sheffield Wednesday.
 He made two FA Cup appearances for the club, for the Fifth Round games against Sunderland on 15 February and 26 February.

 The tough-tackling holding midfielder joined ambitious Vitesse in summer 1995 from high-flying Roda JC, only to move to FC Groningen a year later.
 In summer 1999, Atteveld left FC Groningen for ADO Den Haag.